Greater S.F. Bay Area bars, clubs, restaurants, auditoriums and cafes

-Amnesia, SF’s most twang-friendly bar, features bluegrass/country every Monday night and, during any given month, one to three other nights will be devoted to Americana, usually touring bands and locals.
+Amnesia at 853 Valencia in S.F., is the city’s most twang-friendly bar.
+It features bluegrass/country every Monday night, including an open jam beforehand.
+During the month, two to four other nights will be devoted to Americana, usually touring bands and locals.
 This Mission neighborhood bar has a large selection of beer, some wine, more beer, a comfortable vibe, and even more beer.
-The Whisky Richards, Royal Deuces, and many others from the Hicks with Sticks Bands page have played Amnesia.
+The Misisipi Mike and the Midnight Gamblers, Royal Deuces, and many others from the Hicks with Sticks Bands page have played Amnesia.

 It takes a little luck to know that Apple Jacks even exists, but it’s worth a day-trip to La Honda, deep in San Mateo County’s mountains; especially when you’re riding your Harley.
 The Country Casanovas managed to find it, once.
 To give you an idea of how off the grid this place is, Apple Jacks put up a website in 2008, never updated it and never renewed the URL.
 A mountain creek runs just outside the back door of this down-home, raw wood, dogs-in-the-bar joint where a biker or a dog might look you over, but mean no harm by it.
 Buy either or both a beer and you’re likely to make a friend for life.